kg4zow/remarkable.jms1.info/src/introduction.md

 This site is becoming "known" in the reMarkable community ... which is cool I guess, but I'm not really trying to become "the one site" for everything relating to reMarkable tablets.
 There are other sites out there with more/better information, and/or which cover things I haven't covered (and may *never* cover) on this site.

+* [`remarkable.guide`](https://remarkable.guide/) is run by some of the same people who maintain [Toltec](https://toltec-dev.org/), which is "a community-maintained repository of free software for the reMarkable tablet".
+These guys do a LOT more low-level hacking on the tablets than I do, including modifying or replacing the software entirely.
+(I would probably do the same thing if I had more time, but `$DAYJOB` keeps me pretty busy - I'm actually kinda surprised that I have the time and energy to update this page right now.)

-* [`remarkable.guide`](https://remarkable.guide/) has been around a lot longer than this site.
-Most of the pages there seem to be quick little "what to do" articles, which is cool if you just want to "do the thing" and aren't interested in why you need to do it, or what's actually happening under the covers.
+    This site has been around longer than this site.
+Most of the pages there seem to be quick little "what to do" articles, which is cool if you just want to "do the thing" and aren't interested in *why* you need to do it, or in what's actually happening under the covers.

-    I've always been more curious and tend to want to understand things in more detail, so I tend to write longer, more detailed pages - especially because I *use* the site myself (I don't remember every little detail about everything I write about, that's why I write it down).
+    I've always been more curious and want to understand things in more detail, so I tend to write longer, more detailed pages - especially because I *use* this site myself.
+I can't remember every little detail about everything I'm interested in, which is why I write it all down - so I can refer back to it later.
+(The [`jms1.info`](https://jms1.info/) site is the same idea, but not focused on reMarkable tablets.)

+* [`remarkablewiki.com`](https://remarkablewiki.com/) &#x274C; **not working** - When I first got my first tablet, this site had a similar collection of articles.
+The site has since been taken down, the current page is a generic "this web site is not available" page from a web hosting company in Germany.
+The domain's registration information was last updated on 2023-11-10.

+    My guess is that whoever started the site, stopped paying for the hosting, and the hosting company took over the domain.
+I'm not aware of any mirrors out there, but from what I remember, the site was fairly useful.

 ## reMarkable Cloud